-Springtime is here and while most people are concerned with eliminating the cob webs and dust bunnies that have found their way into the inner sanctum of their homes during winter, this post will help you spring clean your diet.
+Springtime is here and while most people are concerned with eliminating the cob webs and dust bunnies that have found their way into the inner sanctum of their homes during winter, here’s how you can spring clean your diet.

 Clean Out Your Fridge

 Listen, you can’t eat what’s not there.
 Your home should be your safe haven.
 All the foods that trip you up, shouldn’t be there.
 That one food that you can’t stop eating, has no place in your home.
 It’s like if Superman had kryptonite stored in his kitchen.
 He wouldn’t dare.
 The big difference is that kryptonite isn’t additive.
 Your arch nemesis, that food that you can’t stop eating is.

 So rid your fridge of the junk.
 While you’re at it, clean out the pantry too.
 I even have 30 pantry staples to stock in your pantry for healthy eating.
 Read ingredient labels.
 If sugar, flour, grains, salt, hydrogenated oils are in this first top five ingredients then toss it out.

 Back Up on the Sugar